-- (1) Clinical and support needs for staff/family consultation are identified in the waiver participant's DDA person-centered assessment and documented in her/his/their person-centered service plan. - (2) Expenses to the family or provider for room and board or attendance, including registration, at conferences are excluded as a service under staff/family consultation. - (3) Services will not duplicate services available through third party payers or social service organizations or schools. - (4) The dollar limitations in the waiver participant's annual allocation in the IFS Waiver limit the amount of staff/family consultation she/he/they is authorized to receive as indicated in Appendix C-4.a. - (5) Individual and Family Counseling is available when the waiver participant has documentation in the personcentered service plan that they engage in assaults toward family members and are receiving behavior support to address those assaultive behaviors.
+- (1) Clinical and support needs for staff/family consultation and training are identified in the waiver participant's DDA person-centered assessment and documented in her/his/their person-centered service plan. - (2) Expenses to the family or provider for room and board or attendance, including registration, at conferences are excluded as a service under staff/family consultation and training. - (3) Services will not duplicate services available through third party payers or social service organizations or schools. - (4) The dollar limitations in the waiver participant's annual allocation in the IFS Waiver limit the amount of staff/family consultation and training service she/he/they is authorized to receive as indicated in Appendix C-4.a. - (5) Stabilization services specialized habilitation and stabilization services staff/family consultation services are distinct and separate services from specialized habilitation and staff/family consultation services, appear in PCSPs separately, are authorized separately and have unique and separate billing codes.